jeermuce/modtree/README.md

     - `-r` and `--remove` flags to enable this, default to not removing anything
 - [ ] Support for modifying files that are not modules (e.g. `lib.rs`, `main.rs`)
     - `-m` and `--main` flags to enable this, default to not modifying these files
+- [ ] Control over the output format
+    - `-f` and `--format` flags to enable this, default to the current format
+- [ ] Control over the depth of the output
+    - `-d` and `--depth` flags to enable this, default to showing the full tree

 ## Motivation